 Focus on the Business

 A system that is linked to the strategic goals of the company contributes to the continuous and general improvement of the organization.

-By incorporating and linking roles and responsibilities with goals, it facilitates the implementation of change and new initiatives and makes society more dynamic and prosperous.
+Incorporating and linking roles and responsibilities with goals facilitates the implementation of change and new initiatives and make society more dynamic and prosperous.

 Optimized internal and external audits

 Minimize the number of audits required and maximize